13932157033/AIHelp-Unity-SDK/README.md

 If your project doesn't have AndroidManifest.xml, please create one in reference with AndroidManifest.xml you downloaded in SDK

-### 4. Initialize AIHelp SDK in your Project
+### 4. SDK initialization（Must be called during application initialization, otherwise you can't use AIHelp properly）

 #### Android:

-**Note: Party A is obliged to use Party B's services according to the correct plug-in method and calling method described by Party B's documents.
+**Party A is obliged to use Party B's services according to the correct plug-in method and calling method described by Party B's documents.
-If Party A uses any technical method to influence Party B's billing, Party B will have the right to notify Party A while unilaterally terminating the service immediately And ask Party A to assume responsibility for infulencing the billing of Party B.
+If Party A uses any technical method to influence Party B's billing, Party B will have the right to notify Party A while unilaterally terminating the service immediately And ask Party A to assume responsibility for infulencing the billing of Party B.<br />
 When activiting your app, You must use Instantiate ElvaChatServiceSDKAndroid, then call init with appKey, domain, appId , otherwise you can't use AIHelp service properly. init(string appKey,string domain,string appId);**